Emperor2000/gms-sample-library/README.md

 **Who is this for?**
 This repository is aimed mostly towards people that do not have a lot of experience with Game Maker.
 However, that is not to say that there is nothing valuable here for experienced developers.
 My intention is to create a valuable list of sample projects that can help anyone with building their solution.

+**Index:**
+**DOCS:**
+diagrams: (UML diagrams, charts, designs, etc.)
+external-resources: Links to free and helpful content.
+graphics: tilesets, etc.
+guides: programming concepts explained, if/else statements, switch cases, etc.
+samples: small demo projects showcasing specific features such as mouse based aiming, top-down movement or hit registration.
+snippets: code snippets that can easily be copy pasted.
+Snippet includes simple movement code, mouse based aiming, etc.